Vandino and Ugolino Vivaldi: Geography

-The locations of these kingdoms have been the subject of speculation.
-The references to Prester John and Magdasor (which sounds much like Mogadishu in Somalia) have led some to assume that the other galley circumnavigated Africa but was intercepted around the Horn of Africa.
+The locations of these kingdoms have been the subject of much speculation.
+The references to Prester John and Magdasor (which sounds much like Mogadishu) have led some to assume that the other galley circumnavigated Africa but was intercepted near the Horn of Africa.
 However, the narrator's geographical references (e.g. to the Senegal-Niger River, the gold trade, the Mali Empire, even the Gulf of Guinea) suggest that Abdelsalib and Magdasor were in non-Muslim sub-Saharan West Africa.
 The localization of "Amenuan", the place where the first galley capsized, is suggestive of the Senegambia region.
 If there is a grain of truth in any of this, it would not stretch credulity to imagine that the Vivaldis got as far as Senegal, and that their adventures ended there.

-A century later, in late 1455, Antoniotto Usodimare, a Genoese navigator in the service of Prince Henry the Navigator, claims rather improbably in a letter that while traveling up the Gambia River in West Africa, he came across a man who spoke the Genoese dialect and claimed to be the last descendant of the survivors of the Vivaldi expedition.
+A century later, in late 1455, Antoniotto Usodimare, a Genoese navigator in the service of Prince Henry the Navigator, claimed rather improbably in a letter that while traveling up the Gambia River in West Africa, he came across a man who spoke the Genoese dialect and claimed to be the last descendant of the survivors of the Vivaldi expedition.
 (Usodimare's travelling companion, Alvise Cadamosto, mentions no such meeting in his memoirs.)
 Usodimare gives more details of the Vivaldi expedition in another document in the Genoese archives:

-Gion is the name of Biblical Gihon river that stems from the Garden of Eden and flows through Ethiopia.
+Gion is the name of the biblical Gihon river, which stems from the Garden of Eden and flows through Ethiopia.
 In this instance, it may be a reference to the Senegal River.
 Usodimare's narration seems to be a mere repetition of the tale told in the Libro del Conoscimiento.

 The historian José de Viera y Clavijo writes that Father Agustín Justiniani, in the Anales de Génova, includes the information that two Franciscans also joined the Vivaldi expedition.
 Viera y Clavijo also mentions the fact that Petrarch states that it was a local tradition that the Vivaldis did indeed reach the Canary Islands.
 Neither Justiniani nor Petrarch knew of the expedition's fate.
 Papiro Masson in his Anales writes that the brothers were the first modern discoverers of the Canary Islands.

 The Vivaldi brothers subsequently became the subjects of legends that featured them circumnavigating Africa before being captured by the mythical Christian king Prester John.
-The Vivaldis' voyage may have inspired Dante’s Canto 26 of the Inferno about Ulysses’ last voyage, which ends in failure in the Southern Hemisphere.
+The Vivaldis' voyage may have inspired Dante's Canto 26 of the Inferno about Ulysses’ last voyage, which ends in failure in the Southern Hemisphere.
 According to Henry F. Cary, Ulysses' fate was inspired "...partly from the fate which there was reason to suppose had befallen some adventurous explorers of the Atlantic ocean."